lumeland/lume.land/docs/core/scoped-updates.md

 any file will be correctly applied to all pages.
 This is why the entire site is rebuilt after any change.

-In large sites or sites with expensive processors (like bundlers) this can increase the duration of the update process.
-There's a way to customize this behavior using **Scoped Updates**.
+In large sites or sites with expensive processors like bundlers, this can increase the duration of the update process.
+Lume offers a way to customize this behavior using **Scoped Updates**.
 It's a way to define different "scopes" (collections of independent files whose changes won't affect other pages).